Portuguese people: Genetic comparisons

 Culturally and linguistically, the Portuguese are close to Galicians.
 The similarities among the two groups are pronounced.
-Galician and Portuguese may be the same language (see also: Reintegrationism).
+Galician and Portuguese are sometimes considered the same language (see also: Reintegrationism).

 Demography

 Demographics

 Lisbon, with 545,143 inhabitants in the city proper, is the capital and the largest city in Portugal.

 Around 9.15 million (87%) Portuguese-born people live in the country, out of a total population of 10.467 million.

 About 782,000 foreigners live legally in the country (7%), thus approximately 9.685 million people living in Portugal hold Portuguese citizenship or legal residency.

 The median age stood at 46.8 years (versus 44.4 in the EU as a whole) as of 2023.
 People aged 65 or more accounted for 23%.
 The total fertility rate is 1.35 against the EU average of 1.53.
 Life expectancy at birth is 83.
 Due to the high percentage of senior citizens, the crude mortality rate (12%) is well in excess of the crude birth rate (8%).

 Portugal boasts one of the world's lowest infant mortality rates (3%), down from 9% in 1961.
 The average age of women at first childbirth was at 30 years, in contrast to the EU average of 28.

 About 67% live in urban settings, concentrated along the coast and in the Lisbon metropolitan area, which hosts 2,883,645, or 28%.

 About 65% of the national population, or 6,760,989 people, live in the 56 municipalities with more than 50,000 inhabitants, about 18% of all national municipalities.
 The country hosts 122 municipalities, about 40% of all national municipalities, with a population of 10,000 inhabitants or less, totaling 678,855 inhabitants, about 7% of the national population.